quangthangisme/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TutorConnect (TC)` and the **Actor** is the `user`, unless specified otherwise)

-**Use case 1: Create a New Todo**
+**Use case 1: Add a Contact (Supports Duplicate Names)**

 **MSS**

-1. User provides input to create a new todo task.
+1. User provides contact details.
-2. TC creates the task and confirms the creation.
+2. TC adds the contact to the contact list.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-User provides an empty task name.
+User inputs a duplicate ID.
     * 1a1.
 TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

 * 1b.
-A task with the same name already exists.
+User inputs an empty contact ID.
     * 1b1.
 TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

-**Use case 2: Delete a Todo**

-**MSS**

-1. User provides input to delete a todo task.
-2. TC deletes the task and confirms the deletion.

-   Use case ends.

-**Extensions**

-* 1a.
-The specified task does not exist.
+* 1c.
+User inputs an empty contact name.

-    * 1a1.
+    * 1c1.
 TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

-**Use case 3: Add Contact to Existing Task**

-**MSS**

-1. User <u>searches for the contact's ID (UC:TBD)</u>.
-2. User provides input to associate a contact with a task.
-3. TC associates the task with the contact and confirms the update.

-   Use case ends.

-**Extensions**

-* 2a.
-User provides an empty task name.
+* 1d.
+User inputs an empty contact number.

-    * 2a1.
+    * 1d1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 1.

-* 2b.
-The specified task does not exist.
+* 1e.
+User inputs a contact name with a non-alphabetic character.

-    * 2b1.
+    * 1e1.
 TC displays an error message.

-      Use case resumes from step 2.

-* 2c.
-The specified contact does not exist.

-    * 2c1.
-TC displays an error message.

-      Use case resumes from step 2.

-* 2d.
-The task is already assigned to the contact.

-    * 2d1.
-TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 1.

-**Use case 4: Remove Contact from Existing Task**
+**Use case 2: Remove a Contact**

 **MSS**

-1. User <u>finds all contacts associated with a task (UC:TBD)</u>.
-2. User provides input to remove a contact from a task.
+1. User provides an ID.
-3. TC removes the association and confirms the update.
+2. TC removes the contact from the contact list.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**

-* 2a.
-User provides an empty task name.

-    * 2a1.
-TC displays an error message.

-      Use case resumes from step 2.

-* 2b.
-The specified task does not exist.

-    * 2b1.
-TC displays an error message.

-      Use case resumes from step 2.

-* 2c.
-The specified contact does not exist.

-    * 2c1.
-TC displays an error message.

-      Use case resumes from step 2.

-* 2d.
-The task is not assigned to the contact.

-    * 2d1.
-TC displays an error message.

-      Use case resumes from step 2.

-**Use case 5: Mark a Todo as Done**

-**MSS**

-1. User provides input to mark a todo as done.
-2. TC marks the task as done and confirms the update.

-   Use case ends.

-**Extensions**

 * 1a.
-The specified task does not exist.
+User enters a non-existent ID.
     * 1a1.
 TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

-**Use case 6: Unmark a Todo as Done**
+**Use case 3: Tag a Student for Grouping**

 **MSS**

-1. User provides input to unmark a todo as done.
+1. User provides an ID and tags.
-2. TC unmarks the task as done and confirms the update.
+2. TC updates the contact ID with the provided tags.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-The specified task does not exist.
+User inputs a non-existent ID.
     * 1a1.
 TC displays an error message.

+      Use case resumes at step 1.

+* 1b.
+User inputs an empty contact ID.
+    * 1b1.
+TC displays an error message.

+      Use case resumes at step 1.

+* 1c.
+User does not enter any tags.
+    * 1c1.
+TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

-**Use case 7: List Full Details of a Specific Todo**
+**Use case 4: Remove Tags from a Specific Contact**

 **MSS**

-1. User provides input to list the full details of a specific todo.
+1. User inputs an ID and at least one tag to remove.
-2. TC retrieves the full details of the todo and displays it to the user.
+2. TC removes the given tags from the given contact ID.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-The specified task does not exist.
+User inputs a non-existent ID.
     * 1a1.
 TC displays an error message.

+      Use case resumes at step 1.

+* 1b.
+User inputs a tag that is not associated with the contact.
+    * 1b1.
+TC displays an error message.

+      Use case resumes at step 1.

+* 1c.
+User does not enter any tags.
+    * 1c1.
+TC displays an error message.

-      Use case resumes from step 1.
+      Use case resumes at step 1.

-**Use case 8: Search for Contacts by Some Identifiable Feature**
+**Use case 5: Search for Contacts by Some Identifiable Feature**

 **MSS**
 1. User searches for contacts based on specific criteria.